brenu/basic_express_api/README.md

     - :alarm_clock: **migrations**: folder that contains migrations, which are structures that help us with keeping the database version equal in every machine that runs the application
     - :seedling: **seeds**: folder that contains seeders, which are structures that automatically populate the database with fake information.
 It's very useful for developing, because it takes way less time to test new stuff

+## Aww brenu, how do I run this weird thing?

+First of all, you definitely need to open your terminal and run de code below.
+Otherwise it just won't work.

+    npm install

+After running npm install, you should open the **.env.example** file that's in the project's root folder, and change the variables in a way that fits your environment.
+For example:

+    #DATABASE
+    DB_DIALECT=mariadb
+    DB_HOST=localhost
+    DB_PORT=3306
+    DB_USERNAME=admin
+    DB_PASSWORD=potatoes123

+Once the file is configured, rename it as just **.env** :D

+Now everything is supposed to be fine, so use on your terminal the following code:

+    npm run dev

+and voilà, the system must be working :)

 ## And if you want to...

 You have the right to use the code of this API in another application of yours.
 Also, I would love to